sealkeen/MediaStreamer/Readme.md

 Overall //TODO: Refactor into separate Methods those that more than 10 lines;

+RAMControl (WPF/Components):
 	Integrate the XamarinMediaManager into the Windows (WPF) Application for both Net40 (EF 6) and NetCore3.1 (EFCore 5);

-RAMControl (WPF/Components):
-	Connect WPFComponents with RAMControl (Exclude Program, Session, SessionInformation, FirstFMPage from WPF, add RAMControl) Move CompositionStorage to RAMControl
+	Connect WPFComponents with RAMControl (Exclude Program, Session, SessionInformation, FirstFMPage from WPF, add RAMControl);
+	Move CompositionStorage to RAMControl.

 XamarinForms:
-	Implement the "Player functionality" on "Browse" page Implement "Queue" from XamarinMediaManager project
+	Implement the "Player functionality" on "Browse" page:
+		Stop, Pause, Next, Previous;
+	Implement "Queue" from XamarinMediaManager project (allow queueing compositions);
+	Implement "Video" page in Xamarin Forms;
 IO:
-	Implement "Play several songs cross-platformely"
+	Implement "Play several songs cross-platformely" with XamarinMediaManager (for both .Net 4.0 and .Net Core 3.1).